China touts engineering feats of new international airport

-BEIJING (AP) — Construction on a new airport in China’s capital that promises to be one of the largest in the world is speeding toward completion.
+BEIJING (AP) — Construction of a new airport in China’s capital that promises to be one of the largest in the world is speeding toward completion.

-A project manager told reporters at the site Friday that construction of the Beijing Daxing International Airport is slated to finish in late June.
-It will open at the end of September.
+Construction of the Beijing Daxing International Airport is slated to finish in late June, project manager Li Jianhua told reporters at the site Friday.
+It is to open at the end of September — less than five years after building began.

-Situated in the city’s south, the airport will serve 200 million people from 28 cities in and around Beijing, Tianjin and the northern province of Hebei.
+Situated in the city’s south, the airport will serve 200 million people from 28 cities in and around Beijing, Tianjin and the northern province of Hebei, according to Beijing authorities.
+The terminal building’s size of 1.03 million square meters (11.08 million square feet) will make it the largest single airport terminal in the world.

+Li said the airport’s size won’t impede travelers from walking through it efficiently.
+The farthest distance between the terminal and any given boarding gate will be 600 meters (1,970 feet), or an eight-minute walk.

 Most Read Business Stories